"Why would anyone visit a Naturopath"; biased skeptics against natural therapies would ask.

 People who are treated within the medical system, want to have answers to improve their health and prevent disease.

-People with health problem symptoms, which can not be classified or diagnosed as a treatable disease, want preventative health boosting answers.
+People with health issues, which can not be classified or diagnosed as a treatable disease, want active preventative health boosting answers.

 In the words of a medical doctor; "we are not good at treating functional conditions".

-and yes, there are many people who want to take "responsibility" for their own health, and they will be seeking lifestyles advice and preventative guidance.
+And yes, there are many people who want to take "responsibility" for their own health, and they will be seeking lifestyles advice and active preventation.

 You have visited your trusted GP, and you have been cleared of possible serious diseases, but you are still not feeling well ....
 Now What?